wilsonliaows/docs/connectors/google-drive.md

 Workato's Google Drive connector currently uses Google Drive [API v3](https://developers.google.com/drive/api/v3/about-sdk).

 ## How to connect to Google Drive on Workato
 The Google Drive connector uses OAuth 2.0 for authentication.
 When prompted, follow the on-screen [connection instructions](https://docs.workato.com/connections.html) and login to your Google account to connect.
-Your Google account needs to have `Edit` permission to all files and folders that you will use in Workato recipe.
+Your Google account needs to have `Edit` permission to all files and folders that you will use in Workato recipes.